centreon/centreon-documentation/versioned_docs/version-22.04/service-mapping/remote-server.md

 The **Centreon BAM** module needs specific Broker outputs to be configured for the Centreon remote server. server.

-To do so, you need to modify the Centreon Broker Master configuration of the Centreon remote poller.
+To do so, you need to log in to your central server and modify the Centreon Broker Master configuration of the Centreon remote poller.
 Go to the **Configuration > Pollers > Broker configuration** menu and edit the **remote server's** configuration.